davidmreed/nonskating.club/content/guides/jam-timer.md

 (See WFTDA Officiating Procedures, section 3.1 and JRDA Officiating Procedures and Staffing Guidelines, section 3.2).

-This process occurs rarely and will generally require the jam timer to approach the scoreboard, or for the scoreboard operator to observe and correct a malfunction independently.
+This process occurs rarely and will generally require the jam timer to move to speak to the scoreboard operator, or for the scoreboard operator to observe and correct a malfunction independently.

 ### Overtime Jams